ETS-Android2/capacitor-mixer/README.md

 setElapsedTimeEvent(request: SetEventRequest) => Promise<BaseResponse<null>>
 ```

-Sets an elapsed time event for a given audioId.
-Only applicable for audio files.
+Sets an elapsed time event name for a given audioId.
+Only applicable for audio files

 | Param         | Type                                                        |
 | ------------- | ----------------------------------------------------------- |